jing-liu-778/Text-Editor--PWA/README.md

 ## Installation

-The user should clone the repository from GitHub and run `npm install` in order to install the npm package dependencies and run `npm run start`.
+The user should clone the repository from GitHub and run `npm install` in order to install the npm package dependencies.

 ## Usage

-To start application run `npm start`.
+To start application run `npm run start`.

 Deployed Heroku link here - [Heroku](https://young-hollows-58244.herokuapp.com/)